Ben Strevens: Playing career

 After being made available for a free transfer from Gillingham by Martin Allen in January 2013, Strevens signed for Dagenham & Redbridge on the January 2013 transfer deadline day.
 On 7 May 2013, he was released by the Daggers due to the expiry of his contract and joined Conference South club Eastleigh.
 Strevens played an integral part in Eastleigh's championship winning team in his first year at the club and their first season at Conference Premier level.

 He worked as player/assistant-manager under Chris Todd during the latter stages of the 2015–16 season and was caretaker manager for one National League match at Wrexham in August 2016, following Todd's departure and his replacement by Ronnie Moore.
-Despite signing a further extension to his contract at the start of the 2016–17 season, Strevens left Eastleigh by mutual agreement in September 2016 to re-join his former manager Richard Hill at National League South club Whitehawk.
+Despite signing a further extension to his contract at the start of the 2016–17 season, Strevens left Eastleigh by mutual agreement in September 2016 to rejoin his former manager Richard Hill at National League South club Whitehawk.

 After Hill left in November to join Aston Villa as a scout, Strevens was appointed temporary player/joint manager.
 His first game in joint charge ended in a 4–4 draw, with Strevens having a last minute penalty saved by Gosport Borough defender Brett Poate, who had taken over in goal with his keeper off injured.
 After two more games, Strevens returned to Eastleigh.

 Managerial career

 On 5 November 2018, Strevens was appointed as permanent manager of Eastleigh after a spell as caretaker manager.

 On 26 January 2022, Strevens left the club by mutual consent with the club sitting in 14th place.
 His last match in charge was a 1–0 defeat to Dover Athletic, the opposition's first victory in 364 days.

 On 10 March 2023, Strevens was appointed manager of his former club Dagenham & Redbridge.
+He was awarded the National League Manager of the Month award for March 2024 having guided his side away from the relegation zone with an impressive run of form.
+He left the club on 26 December 2024 after a poor run of results left the Daggers five points above the relegation zone.

+In June 2025, Strevens returned to Luton Town in the role of Head of Academy Coaching, having previously coached with the club's youth sides prior to his appointment as Dagenham & Redbridge manager.